dphaener/react-rails-bootstrap/README.md

 - [ ] Command line generators for the React App
 - [ ] Turn this into a proper gem with a Rails template
+- [ ] Hook the custom generators into model generation